 - GPCDA Special Annual Award

-One (1) entry will receive the ConceptD Award.
+One (1) entry will receive the Farglory Award.

-The awardee will receive a trophy, a certificate, and Acer ConceptD products with a value of NT$ 300,000 as well as the right to use the GPCDA “Special Concept” Mark.
+The awardee will receive a trophy, a certificate, a cash prize of NT$ 200,000 as well as the right to use the GPCDA “Special Concept” Mark.

 Articles for daily use